Visa policy of Australia: History

+In 2012 the Department of Immigration put out a notice on their website that they were going to trial the cessation of stamping passports on departure from Australia.
+Legislation was required to be changed first and this then resulted in the move becoming permanent by 2013.
+This resulted in the removal of stamps from the front line desks, However, the website has always stated you can always request one if evidence of travel is required from a Border Officer (typically at a secondary desk).
+This was all in-line with the rollout of Automated Border processing gates.

 Australia officially ceased the issuance of visa stickers on 1 September 2015, and all visas are issued and recorded electronically.

+2016 was the last year in which foreign passports were automatically stamped on arrival.
+This resulted in the removal of stamps from the front line desks bringing this into line with the similar moves regarding stamping passports on departure in 2013.
+However, the website has always stated you can always request one if evidence of travel is required from a Border Officer (typically at a secondary desk).
+This was all in-line with the rollout of Automated Border processing gates.

 From July 2017, the use of outgoing departure cards ceased.
 Passengers were previously required to complete paper declarations upon departing Australia.
 Instead, the same information is now sourced automatically through electronic systems.

 By the end of 2017, all wet-ink passport stamping had ceased as a matter of course at the primary line for arrivals and departures at staffed counters.
 Evidence of travel stamps can still be requested at a secondary staffed counter typically immediately after the primary line (including if you have used SmartGate for automated passport processing).

 Physical arrival cards were replaced with a Digital Passenger Declaration mobile phone app in February 2022.
 In July 2022 physical paper cards were brought back and the app was scrapped due to poor user experience and difficulties it created for the travellers who were unable to use a suitable electronic device.